-Many families may have concerns following news this week of significant COVID 19 outbreaks in a number of Scottish Prisons.
-The Scottish Prison Service has the latest information on how they are responding to this, including their updated pandemic plan available on their website here.
+The Scottish Prison Service provides the latest information on how they are responding to the Covid 19 pandemic including their updated pandemic plan on their website here.

 Can I still get support from Families Outside?